New Mahindra XUV700 AX5 Select Variants Launched, Prices Start From Rs 16.89 Lakh | CarDekho.com

 Features And Safety Tech On Board

-Mahindra has equipped the new AX5 S variants with a panoramic sunroof, dual 10.25-inch displays (one for infotainment and the other for instrumentation) with wireless connectivity, Alexa voice assistant, and push-button start/stop.
+Mahindra has equipped the new AX5 S variants with a panoramic sunroof, dual 10.25-inch displays (one each for infotainment and for instrumentation) with wireless connectivity, Alexa voice assistant, and push-button start/stop.
 In terms of safety, it gets dual front airbags, ISOFIX child seat anchorages, and rear parking sensors.

 Compared to the next-in-line AX5 trim, the AX5 S variants miss out on LED headlights with LED DRLs and cornering functionality, dual-tone alloy wheels, fog lamps, cruise control, a reversing camera, and curtain airbags as well.